Negro League Baseball is More than the Negro Leagues

 The Negro National League ceased operations after the 1948 season.
 The Negro American League continued on - and, in fact, expanded in 1949 to absorb some former NNL teams - through 1960, but the number of teams in the NAL shrank over time and the quality of play worsened as more and more black players were integrated into the American and National Leagues (as well as various minor leagues).
 At some point in that process, the teams within the Negro American League ceased to be major-league teams as the term is generally understood.

 For Retrosheet's purposes, the last season for which Negro League teams are treated as "major-league" teams in 1948.
 The dissolution of the Negro National League serves as a useful marker here.
-This is consistent with MLB's recent declaration that the "Negro Leagues" were "major leagues" between 1920 and 1948 and was the consensus position of Negro League experts within a recent ad hoc committee organized by SABR to evaluate this issue (note: two members of Retrosheet's board, Tom Thress and Trent McCotter, served on this committee).
+This is consistent with MLB's recent declaration that the "Negro Leagues" were "major leagues" between 1920 and 1948 and was the consensus position of Negro League experts within a recent ad hoc committee organized by SABR to evaluate this issue (note: two members of Retrosheet's board, Tom Thress and Trent McCotter, served on that committee).
 There was a clear shift in focus between about 1946 and 1948 by the African-American press away from the Negro Leagues and toward the newly integrated American and National Leagues.
 Hence, the choice of 1948 as the last year in which the Negro Leagues were major leagues is, in part, a practical decision based on the reality of available newspaper coverage.
 That said, the decision of exactly when the Negro American League ceased being a major league is a subjective one and Retrosheet's decision here is not intended to end the debate.

-Negro League Baseball Games Chosen for This Initial Release
+Negro League Baseball Games Released to Date

 In addition to the East-West Classic, a North-South Classic was played for several years in the late 1930s and early 1940s, mostly in New Orleans.
-Newspaper coverage of these games has been more elusive so far, but Retrosheet has been able to find box scores for seven North-South All-Star games.
+Newspaper coverage of these games has been more elusive so far, but Retrosheet has been able to find box scores for eight North-South All-Star games.

 Box scores and play-by-play accounts for Negro League All-Star games can be found here.